-The relationship between physician and prisoner is governed by the same ethical principles as that between the physician and any other patient.
-There are specific tensions within the patient/physician relationship, which do not exist in other settings, in particular the relationship of the physician with his/her employer, the prison service, and the general attitude of society to prisoners.
+The relationship between physician and persons deprived of liberty is governed by the same ethical principles as that between the physician and any other patient.
+However, the particular prison setting can lead to tensions within the patient/physician relationship as a result of the physician potentially being subject to pressure from authorities and seeming to be hierarchically subordinate to his/her employer, the prison service, and of the general attitude of society towards persons deprived of liberty.

-There are also strong public health reasons for reinforcing the importance of these rules.
-The high incidence of tuberculosis amongst prisoners in a number of countries reinforces the need for considering public health as an important element when designing new prison regimens, and for reforming existing penal and prison systems.
+Beyond the States responsibilities to treat all persons deprived of liberty with respect for their inherent dignity and value as human beings, there are strong public health reasons for ensuring the adequate implementation of the Nelson Mandela Rules.
+The high incidence of tuberculosis and other communicable diseases amongst prisoners in a number of countries reinforces the urgent need to consider public health as a critical element when designing new prison regimens, and for reforming existing penal and prison systems.

-Individuals facing imprisonment are often from the most marginalised sections of society, may have had limited access to health care before imprisonment, may suffer worse health that many other citizens and may enter prison with undiagnosed, undetected and untreated health problems.
+Individuals facing imprisonment are often from the most vulnerable sections of society.
+They may have had limited access to health care before imprisonment, may suffer worse health conditions that many other citizens and as a result may have a high risk of entering prison with undiagnosed, undetected and untreated health problems.

-Prisons can be breeding grounds for infection.
-Overcrowding, lengthy confinement within tightly enclosed, poorly lit, badly heated and consequently poorly ventilated and often humid spaces are all conditions frequently associated with imprisonment and all of which contribute to the spread of disease and ill-health.
+Overcrowding, lengthy confinement within tightly enclosed, poorly lit, badly heated and consequently poorly ventilated and often humid spaces are all conditions frequently associated with imprisonment and all of which contribute to the spread of communicable disease and ill-health.
 Where these factors are combined with poor hygiene, inadequate nutrition and limited access to adequate health care, prisons can represent a major public health challenge.